A recommendation about the most suitable mortgage for you made by an adviser who is regulated by the Financial Conduct Authority.

-The interest rate set by the Bank of England for lending to other banks and is used as the benchmark for interest rates generally.
+In the UK the interest rate set by the Bank of England for lending to other banks and is used as the benchmark for interest rates generally.

 Some lenders offer "cashback" on completion of your house purchase as part of the mortgage deal.
 This could be a fixed lump sum, or an agreed percentage of the mortgage loan.
 Remember to check whether there will be conditions attached.

 Features a set percentage discount below your lender's Standard Variable Rate for a predetermined length of time.
 Your monthly payments can still go up and down with this type of rate.